luisMolina95/cloud-practitioner-cheat-sheet/README.md

   - Inbound rules / Outbound rules
   - Only "allow" rules
   - Cannot block based on geographies
+- Can scale with changing requirements
+- Launch and terminate anytime
 - Infrastructure as a Service (IaaS)
 - Server-based
 - Support reservations to optimize costs (RI)
 - Per-second billing (Per 60 seconds)
+- Data transfer cost
   - Outbound and Inbound Data transfer free on the same region
+  - Data in from the internet is free
 - Always paid / Never free
 - Manual deployment as a standalone service
 - Regional service / Not global